-The developer will have access to usage analytics for storage and bandwidth directly from EOS, and be able to set limits for specific applications to whatever levels they choose.
+As a developer, you have access to usage analytics for storage and bandwidth directly from EOS and are able to set limits for specific applications to whatever levels you choose.
 These services are paid for by staking EOS tokens.

 Most common blockchains (think Bitcoin and Ethereum) use “consensus over state,” meaning that at any point all of the computers on the network can verify the current state of the entire blockchain in order to prevent fraud and confirm transactions.
 The blockchain in those cases is a graph of the state of the system, and when each new block is added to the blockchain, nodes on the network take each transaction from the block and update the state of each address associated with those transactions.